JTorgander/hmc-sandbox/README.md

 ## Installation

-The hmcSanbox is built using the Bridgestan and Cmdstan frameworks, which both needs to be installed before the package can be used.
+The hmcSandbox is built using the Bridgestan and Cmdstan frameworks, which both needs to be installed before the package can be used.

 Installation links: